Virtual Events: How To Get Your Culture Fix at Home

 Whether it be enjoying ‘drinks’ with your friends via Zoom, hanging out on House Party, or doing sit-ups alongside an Instagram live workout, the virtual world is bustling.
 Here are some of the best virtual events and tutorials to keep you entertained.

 Borough Market is launching a second series of its culinary online discussions, Borough Talks.
-Kicking things off on 19 August is a discussion about summer cooking with Olia Hercules and Elisabeth Luard, which will focus on why seasonality matters – for the land, for producers and for anyone who cooks.
-This will be followed with a talk from Ravinder Bhogal, Elizabeth Haigh and Jack Stein on the future of dining out, looking at how restaurants can adapt to the new normal. boroughmarket.co.uk
+Events include a conversation between Olia Hercules and Elisabeth Luard on why seasonality matters, as well as a talk between Ravinder Bhogal, Elizabeth Haigh and Jack Stein on the future of dining out, looking at how restaurants can adapt to the new normal. boroughmarket.co.uk

 World Big Dog Walk